 If you have an area of dense overgrowth that needs surveying a good idea may be to reduce overgrowth making the site more open.
-Your Surveyor will thank you as it will make their lifes easier and your costs less than if it were a wild jungle!
+Your surveyor will thank you and your bank balance will too!

 4 – Give A Detailed Specification To Avoid Doubt

 When getting in contact with a land surveying company for a land survey cost it is crucial you give them all the information they need to accurately price the required works.

 Outlining your exact requirements will potentially save you money as the company will know exactly what you need and don’t need out of the survey.

 In the specification, it’s important you state elements such as the area of land that needs surveying, the drawings you need, which features are important, etc. Another great idea is to provide photographs of the site if you have them.
 Photos are really helpful as it gives the survey company a better idea of what the site is like at ground level.

 Practical Tip: Use our example topographical land survey specification here to get a quote that matches your intentions.

 5 – Check The Surveyor’s Credentials & Don’t Get Ripped Off!